Where to Stay in Bucharest First Time: 16 Best Areas

 It has good transport links, with tram routes and two metro lines while there is also a commercial element to Tineretului.
 There are hotels in Tineretului and apartments to rent which is a popular choice for visitors to Bucharest.

 If you rent an apartment and do not want to cook, you need to know there are restaurants nearby.
 Tineretului can oblige.
 Italian restaurants are here as they seem to be throughout the City but much more.
-You can enjoy Japanese sushi, get pub grub, get a takeaway or eat a grilled steak.
+You can enjoy Japanese sushi, get pub grub, get a takeaway or eat a grilled steak.🔍FIND BEST HOTELS IN BUCHAREST

-15. Lipscani, Tourist Friendly Area to Stay in Burachest
+15. Lipscani, best area to stay in Burachest for nightlife

 This district in Bucharest next to Old Town was the most important commercial area in the City and indeed the wider region.
 Its name is the Romanian translation of Leipzig, the city from where many of its trading goods arrived.